January 3, 2026

 Abu Ghraib Torture and Prisoner Abuse

-Image by U.S. Army (Wikimedia Commons)
+Image by U.S. Government

 Beginning in 2003, personnel of the United States Army and the Central Intelligence Agency (CIA) committed a series of human rights violations against detainees in the Abu Ghraib prison in Iraq.
 These violations included physical and sexual abuse, torture, rape, sodomy, and murder.
 The abuses came to widespread public attention following the publication of graphic photographs in April 2004, causing shock and outrage across the world and damaging the U.S.'s reputation.

-Source
+Edit Source

 March 20, 2003